 What is CIS?

-CIS stands for the Construction Industry Scheme and is a deduction from sub-contractors in the construction industry.
-This deduction is sent to HMRC by the contractor and reduces the amount of tax the sub-contractor pays at the end of the year.
+CIS stands for Construction Industry Scheme.
+Sub-contractors who work in the construction industry have CIS deductions taken from their earnings by the contractors who pay them.
+The contractors are then responsible for declaring these deductions and paying them on to HMRC, which reduces the amount of tax that the sub-contractor pays at the end of the year.

 If CIS deductions apply to you, you'll need to amend your bookkeeping to reflect this.
 Here's a run-down on how to do this in Pandle.